teleale123/Portfolio/README.md

 # Hello, I'm Data Scientist and System Administrator

 ## Introduction
-- I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+- I am a Computer Science graduate with experience as a Lecturer, eLearning Director, and System Administrator, with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
 - As a dedicated System Administrator and Data Scientist at Mizan-Tepi University, I aim to leverage my expertise in managing and optimizing IT infrastructure alongside my data-driven insights to drive efficient system operations and informed decision-making.